btomar00001/Battle_of_the_Binge_OTT_Analysis/README.md

 ## 📜 License

-This project is created for academic purposes as part of the Data Visualization course at Galgotias University.
+This project is created for academic purposes as part of the Data Analytics course at Galgotias University.

 ## 👨‍💼 Author